billforward/AvaTax-Calc-SOAP-java/README.md

 <body bgcolor="#FFFFFF">
 <p>The <strong>AvaTaxCalc JAVA (for SOAP) Sample</strong> is open source designed to assist you with developing your own <em>custom</em> integration to your chosen web store or e-commerce solution.
 The adapter was built using Apache Axis WSDL2Java to build the stubs which were then enhanced to support a custom Profile SOAP header element and a WS-Security UsernameToken SOAP header element.
 It uses WSS4J to build the security token.</p>
-<p>To run selected samples in the src folder, you will need to modify the avatax4j.properties file, included in the root directory of this sample, with your own account and license key.</p>
+<p>To run selected samples in the src folder, you will need to modify the avatax4j.properties file with your own account and license key.</p>
   <em><strong>Note: </strong></em>The Avalara Admin Account <em>Username</em> and <em>Password</em> can be used in place of <em>avatax4j.account</em> and <em>avatax4j.license</em> properties.
  <p>See http://developer.avalara.com/api-docs/designing-your-integration for more information.